pretix/pretix-docs/docs/topics/taxes.md

 Then, you assign that tax rule to each individual product.
 If you are selling products with a 0% tax rate (such as [gift cards](../topics/gift-cards.md)), you still need to create a 0% tax rule first.

+When it comes to tax rules for free products, the only material difference is the tax rate printed on the invoice.
+Create and assign the tax rule that you want to see on the invoice.
+By default, pretix will not create invoices for orders that only contain free products.

 ### Creating tax rules

 In order to create a new tax rule, navigate to :navpath:Your event → :fa3-wrench: Settings → Tax rules:.